-ASC 825, Financial Instruments, requires all entities to disclose the fair value of financial instruments, both assets and liabilities for which it is practicable to estimate fair value.
-As of September 30, 2020 and December 31, 2019, the recorded values of cash, prepaid expenses, accounts payable, and accrued expenses approximate the fair values due to the short-term nature of the instruments.
+As of March 31, 2021 and December 31, 2020, the recorded values of cash, prepaid expenses, accrued expenses and accounts payable approximate the fair values due to the short-term nature of the instruments.
 The Company's investments held in the Trust Account are comprised of investments in U.S. government securities with an original maturity of 180 days or less.
 The fair value for trading securities is determined using quoted market prices in active markets.